12-12-DO4/repo-exercise/README.md

 # repo-exercise
-This is a rpo for exercising onGitHub from Meta Course
+This is a repo for exercising onGitHub from Meta Course